🎧 [PLAYBACK: SOUND ON]

 Cult Canonization Fully Earned

-But that legacy wasn’t built by critics or collectors—it came first from queer audiences who never needed the memo.
+Showgirls’ ultimate legacy wasn’t built by critics or collectors — it first came first from LGBTQ+ audiences who never needed the memo.
 While mainstream culture recoiled, the gay community embraced Showgirls from the start as the deliciously messy spectacle it was always meant to be.

-Nowhere was that more visible than in my town, San Francisco, where drag icon Peaches Christ turned it into an annual tradition at the Castro Theater—screening the film for sold-out crowds over the course of two decades.
+Nowhere was that more visible than in my town, San Francisco, where drag icon Peaches Christ turned it into an annual tradition at the Castro Theater — screening the film accompanied by stage re-enactments of iconic scenes for sold-out crowds over the course of two decades.

 Appropriately, it’s now found a home on my former stomping ground Criterion’s streaming channel, right where it belongs.

-For fun, try tracking down a copy of the edited-for-TV version, which it's hard to believe even exists and from which Verhoeven removed his name.
+For fun, try tracking down a copy of the edited-for-TV version (supercut below), which it's hard to believe even exists and from which Verhoeven removed his name.

 After cutting almost 1/3 of the film deemed completely unsalvageable, they managed to retain 84 minutes by dubbing over practically every other line of remaining dialogue and digitally painting cartoon tops on all of the dancers à la Jessica Rabbit.